mazeiomli/java-data-structure-vscode-visualizer/java-datastruc-vscode-viz/README.md

-# Visualize Java Data Structures in VSCode
+# Java Data Structure VSCode Visualizer
 **Project is very incomplete and has not been fully coded.
 Pardon my dust.**

+This project creates visualizatons (as PNG format images) of Java data structures and displays the image in VSCode.

 [Link to Demo](https://youtu.be/eI3o2CyS2ug)